 At least 3 law enforcement officers killed in shooting in Charlotte, North Carolina, sources say

-At least three law enforcement officers were killed in a shooting in Charlotte, North Carolina, while trying to serve a warrant Monday, multiple law enforcement sources confirmed to CBS News.
+At least three law enforcement officers were killed in a shooting in Charlotte, North Carolina, while trying to serve a warrant Monday afternoon, police said.
+A suspect was killed in a shootout with police, Charlotte-Mecklenburg Police Chief Johnny Jennings announced during a news conference.

-At least one shooting suspect was found dead when a SWAT team entered the house where the shooting unfolded, two law enforcement sources said.
-It's unclear if the suspect died or a self-inflicted gunshot wound or not, the sources said.
-Two other occupants of the house were being questioned.

-A U.S. Marshals Service fugitive task force comprised of officers from multiple agencies was attempting to serve a warrant in east Charlotte in the 5000 block of Galway Drive when the shooting started, the Charlotte-Mecklenburg Police Department said.
+A U.S. Marshals Service fugitive task force comprised of officers from multiple agencies was attempting to serve a warrant on

-As many as six people in total were shot, multiple law enforcement sources told CBS News.
-Two of the deceased officers are said to be local task force officers and one was a Marshals Service deputy.
-Two sheriff's deputies were wounded, one law enforcement source said.

-People were urged the avoid the area.
-Police said there was active gunfire at the scene.
+an individual for possession of a firearm by a convicted felon in east Charlotte when the shooting started, Jennings told reporters.

+When officers approached the individual at a residence, they were met with gunfire and then returned fire, hitting the individual, Jennings said.
+The person was later pronounced dead in the front yard.

 Tyler Wilson told CBS affiliate WBTV he was working at home when he heard officers calling for someone to come out of a neighboring house.